-The DVD player and display will continue to operate when the video screen is in the up or down position.
+The DVD player and display will continue to operate when the video screen is in either the up or down positions.

-The video screen contains the transmitters for the wireless headphones and the remote control.
+The video screen contains the transmitters for the wireless headphones and the receiver for the remote control.
 If the screen is in the closed position, the signals will not be available for the operation of the headphones or the remote control.

-Notice: Directly touching the video screen may damage it.
-Do not touch the screen.
+Notice: Avoid directly touching the video screen, as damage may occur.
 See "Cleaning the Video Screen" later in this section for more information.